-Taking advantage of third-party services were also key to achieving the choir’s targets.
+Taking advantage of third-party services was also key to achieving the choir’s targets.
 We helped identify cost-effective services which are maintainable and aimed at the people the choir want to engage.
 The following are what we went with:

 - Eventbrite: A free and widely popular platform for advertising concerts and events.
 A ‘go to’ for those looking for things to do in their area.
 Eventbrite brings the choir’s concerts to a whole new audience which they may have never reached otherwise.
 Check out their page here.

 - SoundCloud: Another free and widely popular service but this time for music streaming.
 SoundCloud acts as a great way to store recordings and snippets from the choir’s performances.
 Accessible on-the-go and as an iframe in the choir’s music page, it’s the perfect platform for showcasing their music.
 Check out the choir’s SoundCloud account here.